harsha-pasala/streamforge/README.md

 The tool generates:
 1. CSV files for each table
-2. DLT pipeline code in SQL and Python
+2. Pipeline code in SQL and Python
 3. Jupyter notebook with complete pipeline code
    - Provides guidance on replacing placeholders in Workshop Mode
    - Contains links to relevant Databricks documentation